-The true Tuna has a lugless design, and a unique monocoque case construction, and a true Tuna is quite expensive.
+The true Tuna has a lugless design, and a unique monocoque case construction (also used on the MM300), and a true Tuna is quite expensive.
 If you're willing to fudge a bit, Seiko offers a Tuna-like watch for any budget.
 Most fans refer to any Seiko with a shroud as a Tuna with an additional descriptor (Kinetic Tuna, Baby Tuna, Darth Tuna, etc.).

 In 2018, Seiko released the "Street Series" Solar models in a handful of unique colors (SNE533, SNE535 and SNE537).
 Because these models featured shrouds, they fell into the Tuna category, and I loved the unique colors.
 I nearly bought the gray SNE537 model numerous times, but I kept wishing Seiko would produce it with an automatic movement.